apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### September 1st, 2023: Apache Jackrabbit Oak 1.56.0 released
+Apache Jackrabbit Oak 1.56.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### August 11th, 2023: Apache Jackrabbit 2.21.19 released
 Apache Jackrabbit 2.21.19 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the